Published October 4, 2013, Updated March 7, 2021

 Before we fell under the spell of white trim, homes across the globe had trim that was painted darker than the walls.
 In fact, it wasn’t unusual for doors, trim and especially baseboards to be painted black.
 The thinking was that people would inadvertently kick, damage, or get fingerprints all over them and they would likely be covered in dirt and dust.
 Sound reasoning, actually.
 Well, perhaps you’re not ready to paint your trim, doors et al black, but here are some different approaches to consider when choosing a colour for trim.

-Use a shade, Tint or Tone of the Wall Colour
+Use a Shade, Tint or Tone of the Wall Colour

 Using a lighter (tint), darker (shade) or greyed-out (tone) version of your wall colour is an excellent way to complement your wall.
 If you choose a paint from a typical sample strip, you can usually go up or down one colour to find your tint or shade, you will probably find your tone, the colour with grey added, on a different strip.
 The issue of the grey/blue wall becoming baby blue with white trim is solved when the trim is a pale grey/blue – at first glance this technique gives the look of white trim, but because it now shares pigment with the wall, the two work together to reinforce the colour scheme without competing.
-Going darker with a shade or tone is also a safe bet that deliver high impact results.
+Going darker with a shade or tone is also a safe bet that delivers high impact results.

 Paint Trim and Doors the Same Colour as the Walls